LinkTheDot/archivum/README.md

 would be recommended for accuracy.

 Next you'll want to make sure there's a running instance of MySql for the app to access.
-This can be running on the hardware, through Docker, in a Kubernetes cluster, etc.
+This can be running on the hardware, through Docker, in a Kubernetes cluster, or any other way you might run a Rust binary.

 # Creating the Config
 Once you have your access and client token, you'll want to create the config file.